-In this section we introduce some analogues of Algorithms \ref{adaptive_alg4} and \ref{Alg_5}, which adjust to the "degree of relative smoothness" of the considered \mbox{$(\alpha, L, \delta)$-relatively} smooth problem.
-This approach allows constructing adaptive gradient-type methods that are applicable to both relatively Lipschitz continuous and relatively smooth problems with optimal complexity estimates.
+In this section, we introduce some analogues of Algorithms \ref{adaptive_alg4} and \ref{Alg_5}, which adjust to the "degree of relative smoothness" of the considered $(\alpha, L, \delta)$-relatively smooth problem.
+This approach allows the construction of adaptive gradient-type methods that are applicable to both relatively Lipschitz continuous and relatively smooth problems with optimal complexity estimates.

-\begin{theorem} Let $f: Q\rightarrow \mathbb {R}$ be a convex and $(\alpha, L, \delta)$-relatively smooth function, i.e. \eqref{eqalpha1relsm}, \eqref{eqalpha1relsm1} hold.
+\begin{theorem} Let $f: Q\longrightarrow \mathbb {R}$ be a convex and $(\alpha, L, \delta)$-relatively smooth function, i.e. \eqref{eqalpha1relsm}, \eqref{eqalpha1relsm1} hold.
 Then after $N$ iterations of Algorithm \ref{Algor2}, the following inequality holds